lizard-demon/bhopblox/README.md

 3. Run `npm run dev` to start development server
 4. Visit the provided Reddit playtest URL to test the game

-The development server automatically creates a test subreddit where you can interact with the 3D voxel world in real-time.
+The development server automatically creates a test subreddit (r/bhopblox_dev) where you can interact with the voxel world browser in real-time.

 ### WASM Files & World Database